 What Does The “T” Stand For?

-While the T5 bulbs are better for saltwater aquariums, the T8 tubes can be used in both saltwater and freshwater.
-They’re perfect for smaller tanks with limited surface area for plants, or to supplement light requirements.
+The T5 tubes are perfect for smaller tanks with limited surface area for plants, or to supplement light requirements.

 Comparing T5 Vs T8 Lighting

 T8 tubes, on the other hand, have a length limit of 84 in (2.1 meters).
-Since T8 bulbs are of a bigger size compared to T5 bulbs, most T8 bulbs are brighter than T5 bulbs.
+Since T8 bulbs are bigger compared to T5 bulbs, most T8 bulbs are brighter than T5 bulbs.

 Typical Uses of Each Type of Tube Diameter

 Light is the most important factor for aquarium plants.
 While it is true that you can grow plants in low light conditions, the quality of the growth will not be as good as with optimal lighting.

 With artificial lighting, you have two types of bulbs to choose from – T5 and T8.
 Each of these bulbs works well and will do the trick, but they each have their pros and cons.